team-telnyx/twexit-python/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep `twilio-python` open and inclusive.
-Please be kind to and considerate of other developers, as we all have the same goal: make `twilio-python` as good as it can be.
+Help us keep `twexit-python` open and inclusive.
+Please be kind to and considerate of other developers, as we all have the same goal: make `twexit-python` as good as it can be.

 ## <a name="question"></a> Got an API/Product Question or Problem?

-If you have questions about how to use `twilio-python`, please see our [docs][docs-link], and if you don't find the answer there, please contact [help@twilio.com](mailto:help@twilio.com) with any issues you have.
+If you have questions about how to use `twexit-python`, please see our [docs][docs-link], and if you don't find the answer there, please contact [support@telnyx.com](mailto:support@telnyx.com) with any issues you have.

 ## <a name="issue"></a> Found an Issue?